 She picked up the knife, studying it.
 Slid it across the light skin on her arm, and although she was not quite satisfied, watched as tiny beads of blood appeared in a perfectly straight line.
 The girl smiled.
-Finally, she could determine exactly what it was that she was feeling.
-It was pain.
+Finally, a feeling she could diagnose, a feeling she could assign a name and a reason.
 She lifted the knife again and pulled it across her skin, this time deeper.
 The blood came faster and she savoured the sting.
-She did it over and over, loving the pain, but craving more.
+She did it over and over, flinching from the pain, but craving more.
 Two more times, even harder and deeper.
 More blood.
 And tears.
 Ah, the tears!
-Refreshing tears.
-Tears finally set free by physical pain, but always lurking under the surface because of other pain, indescribable inner pain.
+Tears set free by physical pain, but always lurking under the surface because of other pain, an unnamable inner pain.
 Hidden pain.

 The girl dropped the knife, sobbing.
 Trying to release her pain, the pain no one else knew about, or could understand.
 The pain she bottled up inside.
 Salty wetness slid down her cheeks, making her hair stick to her flushed face.
 Slowly curling over, arms folded over her middle, she lay on the cold, scratchy, carpeted floor.
-She made no sound, but cried in absolute silence until her tears were gone.
+She made no sound, but silently, until there was nothing left to cry.
 There she lay, curled up in a ball.

 For an hour she stayed there.
 One long hour in the middle of the night, a Thursday night.
 She didn’t sleep.
 After 10 minutes she began to tremble, her thoughts brutal and unforgiving.
 She worried about tomorrow, going to school.
 She worried about what her family would say when they started to notice how she only wore sweaters or sleeves, even though it was June.
 She told herself she was messed up.
 Hopeless.
 A drama-queen.
 Selfish.
 Ugly, inside and out.
 Unlikeable.
 She convinced herself that all those things that people say without thinking were true.

 Finally, the girl slowly sat up.
 She stood, wiping her eyes, washing the mascara smeared all over her face.
 Even though she knew that sleep wasn’t going to come to her tonight, she slipped into a pair of leggings and a black shirt.
 Instead of going to her bed, she went to the mirror.
 She stared at the reflection.
 She wondered about the girl she saw, if she was ever going to be normal.
 If she was ever going to be how she was before.
 But thinking this, the girl began to wonder instead, when was before?
 Was she screwed up as an effect of the mistakes she made long ago?
-The ones she still made… Or where those mistakes caused by her abnormality?
+The ones she still made… Or were those mistakes caused by her abnormality?
 How was life before?
-She no longer remembered what it was like to be innocent of the evils of the world, the pain it caused, the pain she felt.
+She no longer remembered what it was like to be innocent of the evils of the world and the pain they caused.

 She thought about her pain.
-What was it?
+What was it- what was the root?
 Was it sadness, anger, disappointment?
-Self loathing, confusion, or just stress?
+Self-loathing, confusion, or just stress?
 She decided that the most accurate way to put it was confusion.
 It really didn’t sum it up, but it was an alright try.
 There really was no way to express her feelings.

 The girl looked up at the mirror again, and this time really studied her reflection.
 Her eyes went first to her hair.
 Then to her face; her eyes, nose, mouth, cheekbones, jaw.
 Her shoulders, arms.
 She looked down at her arm, bloody and marred, and smiled.
 The smile was dark, her eyes seemed to be a deep midnight blue, black even.
 Her smile was beautiful in a twisted way.
 She was proud of her marks.
 The marks that helped her to feel.
 But, at the same time, underneath her prideful smile, she hated herself.
 Her gaze moved up, once more to the mirror.
 She continued to study herself, every part of her body.
 The self-hatred grew, more than anyone who has not felt such hatred toward themselves can comprehend, and so the girl decided she didn’t deserve to live.
 With this new conviction in mind, she lay down.
 Sleep evaded her, so she spent her night planning how she would come to her everlasting slumber.